 Whilst on the other end of the spectrum, NQ accountants who have only worked for a large practice may have a desire to explore opportunities within smaller practices as it may provide them with a more direct route to partnership.

-Once again, congratulations to all of you newly qualified ACCAs and we wish you all the best in the next step of your career.
+Once again, congratulations to all of you newly qualified ACAs and ACCAs!
+We wish you all the best in the next step of your career.